Mixed Text Recognition with Efficient Parameter Fine-Tuning and Transformer: Related Work

 \subsection{Parameter-Efficient Fine-Tuning Method.}

-The foundation model\citep{Zhou2023ACS}has strong generalization ability, and more and more research attempts to use transfer learning to apply it to tasks in specific scenarios.
-However, the scale of modern deep learning and the requirements for computing scale make traditional transfer learning strategies gradually ineffective, and the need for parameter-efficient adaptations become increasingly urgent\citep{Cui2023AdaptiveLR}.
-Parameter-Efficient Fine-Tuning (PEFT)\citep{pu2023empirical} aims to reduce the high cost of fine-tuning large models.
+Parameter-Efficient Fine-Tuning (PEFT) \cite{pu2023empirical} aims to reduce the high cost of fine-tuning large models.
 This type of method achieves adaptation to downstream tasks by tuning a relatively small subset of parameters, rather than tuning all parameters of the model as in traditional methods.
 This strategy can significantly reduce computational cost and storage requirements compared to the total parameter amount.

 Existing PEFT methods can be mainly divided into two categories: addition-based methods and reparameterization-based methods.Our research focuses on the second category of reparameterization-based methods, which are implemented by converting the adaptive parameters in the optimization process into a parametrically efficient form.
-This method was originally applied to natural language models.
-The representative of this type of method is Low-Rank Adaptation(LoRA)\citep{Hu2021LoRALA}, which assumes that changes in weights during model tuning have low intrinsic rank.
+The representative of this type of method is Low-Rank Adaptation(LoRA) \cite{Hu2021LoRALA}, which assumes that changes in weights during model tuning have low intrinsic rank.
 Based on this assumption, LoRA proposes a low-order decomposition optimization approximation method for the variation of the original weight matrix in the self-attention module.
-LoRA can match the fine-tuned performance of the GLUE benchmark while adding almost no additional inference overhead.
 Subsequently, Liu et al. introduced the idea of weight normalization based on LoRA, decomposed the pre-training weight into two components, amplitude and direction, and used LoRA to update the direction component.
-This method, called DoRA (Weight-Decomposed Low-Rank Adaptation)\citep{Liu2024DoRAWL}, enhances the learning capabilities and training stability of LoRA on some tasks without introducing any additional inference overhead.
+This method, called DoRA (Weight-Decomposed Low-Rank Adaptation) \cite{Liu2024DoRAWL}, enhances the learning capabilities and training stability of LoRA on some tasks without introducing any additional inference overhead.